-- On the New Application – Charitable Gaming Eligibility – Lottery Licence page, ensure your personal contact information is correct and up-to-date.
-Then select the entity applying for this licence, permit, authorization and/or registration.
+- On the New Application – Provincial Break Open Ticket Licence – Lottery Licence page, ensure your personal contact information is correct and up-to-date.
+Then select the person or entity applying for this licence, permit, authorization and/or registration.

-- Enter your new application and contact information details as needed.
-You may choose to use the same information as your main profile contact details, or provide specific cotact information for this application.
+- Enter your new applicant and contact information details as needed.
 Ensure to complete all fields marked with a red asterisk.
 Click Next to proceed.

 - Click Save Draft and then select My Profile in the top right corner of your screen if you need to update your contact details.

 - On the Charitable Gaming Eligibility page, provide your organization’s Charitable Gaming Eligibility number.

 - If you have recently submitted a Charitable Gaming Eligibility application and are awaiting approval, you may provide the File Number of your application.